MFR6340/theenglishextension.org/young-world-3/unit-2: Friendships.md

 <img src="https://imgur.com/naCrhxz.png" width="25%" />

 Yes, yes this book was in the previous "School" Unit as well.
 But it's really a great book for this unit, too.
-The friendship between Harry, Ron and Hermione is so well portrayed.
+The friendship between Harry, Ron and Hermione is well portrayed through both ups and downs.
 (Lexile 880L )   <sup>[what is a lexile level?](/resources/Lexile%20Levels)</sup>

 <a href="https://www.bookdepository.com/Harry-Potter-Philosophers-Stone-J-K-Rowling/9781408855652?ref=grid-view&qid=1665854798278&sr=1-2" rel="nofollow"> Buy on BookDepository</a>
 <a href="https://www.orellfuessli.ch/shop/home/artikeldetails/A1046129216" rel="nofollow">Buy on Orell Füssli</a>